Archive for the ‘books for review’ Category:

 Read More

-New Mystery Romance for Review: Last of the Seals by Greg Messel
+New Book for Review: Literary Fiction ‘The Illusion of Certainty’ by Greg Messel

 Read More